AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

    ![IMS Configuration - Check Health](assets/integrate-analytics-ims-12.png)

 1. If successful, you will see a confirmation message.

+## Complete the Integration with Adobe Analytics {#complete-the-integration-with-adobe-analytics}

+You can now complete the [integration with Adobe Analytics](/help/sites-cloud/integrating/integrating-adobe-analytics.md).

 <!--
 ## Configuring the Adobe Analytics Cloud Service {#configuring-the-adobe-analytics-cloud-service}